low-earth-orbit/react-course-2024/notes.md

 React Server Server Components (RSC), Server Actions, use() with Promises are not available for use in standard vanilla React.
 These features require a server-side environment.
 Code must be split by the build process / code bundler process.
 Client-side code vs non client side code.

 RSCs are never executed on the client.
 Client components are rendered on both the server and client.

+In a Next.js app, all components by default are treated as server side components.

+Why convert to client components?
+We want to use client component features, such as state, context, etc. Most React features.